Knowledge is power, right? That’s what we’ve been taught.

 Luckily, confirmation bias is easy to sidestep once we’re aware of it.
 Here are several steps you can take to clear the cobwebs that may be clouding your decisions.

 - Create a fixed mix.
-When you begin investing, divide your money between investing categories (like small cap, large cap and international stocks—for more on your risk profile and what that means for the way you should allocate your portfolio, read this).
+When you begin investing, divide your money between investing categories (like small cap, large cap and international stocks).
 Decide what percentage you want to allocate to which investments, then try to keep those ratios constant by adding a fixed amount systematically every month.
 This removes part of the decision-making process along the way, helping you avoid confirmation bias.

 - Maintain a fake portfolio.
 Some investors and investors-to-be maintain mock stock portfolios, so they can see how good their investing sense is without putting money on the line.
 This basically amounts to tracking hypothetical investments you would buy.
 This can be as simple as writing down your picks or as high-tech as using a website that lets people maintain imaginary portfolios, like these.
 Mock investing may help you bypass confirmation bias because you're analyzing things on your own rather than worrying if you've made good choices.
 If you already invest for real, compare your fake portfolio with the true one, and examine any differences.
 Do you see any areas of flawed decision-making?